Budget proposals for 2022/23 outlines how Wiltshire Council plans to rise to the financial challenges

 No final decisions on the proposals have been made, and prior to being discussed and debated at Full Council on 15 February, they will be scrutinised by various groups including members, group leaders, trade union representatives and the council's Overview and Scrutiny Management committee.

 Wiltshire Council will be hosting a COVID-19 and 2022/23 Budget public webinar on Tuesday 18 January at 5:30pm.
 If members of the public have any questions about the ongoing pandemic or the council's budget proposals they should email them to email@example.com no later than midday on 17 January.
-The link to join the webinar on 18 January is COVID-19 and 2022/23 budget webinar.
+The link to join the webinar on 18 January is through Microsoft Teams.

-The budget proposals can be found at 2022/23 draft budget papers.
+The budget proposals can be found at 22 February 2022 Full Council agenda and reports.